snowfrz/Tube-Player/README.md

 - Open source, so you can modify it to your needs

 # Commands
 There are some special commands you can use to change app settings.
-I shoulda made a settings panel, but (long story) I ended up using a command system instead.
+I should have made a settings panel, but (long story) I ended up using a command system instead.
 Don't worry though, you shouldn't have to change these settings very often.

 You use commands by typing a hashtag (#) in the search bar on the Search tab, followed by the command.
 For example, `#devdl`.